uyuni-project/uyuni-docs/.github/pull_request_template.md

 # Some hints

-Consider adding an entry to the `.changelog` file in the toplevel directory.
+Consider adding an entry to the `CHANGELOG.md` file in the toplevel directory.
-It is a hidden file with a dot at the beginning.

 Add Description, Target branches, and related Links below the following section titles.